ShunsukeMatsuno/ShunsukeMatsuno.github.io/content/research.md

 [/expand]
 </div>

-"Strategic Patenting Under Financial Reporting Mandates" (with Li Azinovic-Yang, Yue Chen, and Sunho Yoo)
+"Strategic Patenting Under Financial Reporting Mandates," 2025  (with Li Azinovic-Yang, Yue Chen, and Sunho Yoo) [[SSRN]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5767542)

 <div style="display:none;" id="ExpandContent"><br>

 [expand]

 We examine how financial disclosure regulations influence firms' intellectual property (IP) protection strategies.
 While disclosure enhances transparency, it also exposes firms to competitive risks by revealing insights into their product market performance.
-We develop a theoretical framework of transparency and strategic patenting, incorporating both financial disclosure and patent disclosure.
-Our model predicts that increased financial transparency makes secrecy riskier, compelling firms to lower their patenting threshold.
+We develop a model of strategic patenting that jointly embeds financial and patent disclosure.
+Our model predicts that increased financial transparency raises the risk of not patenting, compelling firms to lower their patenting threshold.
 This effect, which leads to more patent filings of lower average quality, is predicted to dominate as long as financial and patent disclosures are substitutes or not strongly complementary.
-We test these predictions using the revenue disaggregation requirements under ASC 606.
-In a difference-in-differences design, we find that affected firms significantly increase patent filings.
-The quality of these patents, measured by forward citations, declines.
-We also find that this effect is concentrated among firms that primarily use patenting as their IP protection strategy, and is weaker for those that rely on trade secrecy.
+We test these predictions using the ASC 606's revenue disaggregation requirements.
+Using a difference-in-differences design, we find that affected firms file significantly more patents after the announcement, and the average quality of new patents declines.
+We also find that the effects are stronger for firms that historically rely more on patenting for protection and for firms with more opaque ex-ante information environments.

 [/expand]
 </div>